Soup Recipes

 Servings and Cooking Time

-This recipe makes about 4 servings.
-Preparation time is approximately 15 minutes, while cooking time is around 30 minutes.
+This recipe serves 4-6 people.
+Preparation time is about 15 minutes, and cooking time is approximately 30-40 minutes.

 Nutritional Value

-Each serving (1 cup) of turkey soup contains approximately 220 calories, 28g of protein, 10g of carbohydrates, and 8g of fat.
-This is based on a serving size of 1 cup.
+Each serving (1 cup) contains approximately 220 calories, 30g protein, 10g carbohydrates, 7g fat, and 3g fiber.
+This is based on a standard serving size for one person.

 Step-by-Step Cooking Process

-2. Add the chopped onion and sauté until translucent.
+2. Add diced onions and sauté until translucent.

-3. Stir in the garlic and cook for another minute.
+3. Stir in sliced carrots and chopped celery; cook for about 5 minutes.

-5. Pour in the turkey broth and bring to a boil.
+5. Pour in the broth and bring to a boil.

-7. Reduce heat and let it simmer for 20 minutes.
+7. Reduce heat and simmer for 20 minutes.

 Alternative Ingredients